A Treatise On Magic

 If you’d like to see some of my magic, you can see my ‘(Almost) Live’ show on Sunday at 3pm here.

-You can also find out more about my magic performances on our website at www.gregandfelicityadventures.com/magic
+You can find out more about my magic performances at www.gregchapman.net

 Stay safe, and, to borrow a phrase, ‘Stay Alert’ for the magical moments all around us.